fgpv-vpgf/rcs/docs/service/contract.rst

 - the service URL should not have any query string component
 - ``metadata``, ``display_field``, ``service_name`` are optional
+- where ``service_url`` specifies Feature Layer endpoint, this may be an endpoint from a *Feature Service* or a *Map Service*; what is important is that the URL should reference the layer id within it
 - *NOTE metadata should be present for most layers, it is left as optional only for exceptional cases*
 - one of ``uuid`` or ``url`` should be specified